code-mphi/ECOGEN/docs/sphinx_docs/source/Chap4_1startWithECOGEN.rst

 | solution printing frequency | 0.036 ms     |
 +-----------------------------+--------------+

-This test can be executed on single CPU or on XX CPU by one of the commands:
+This test can be executed on a single core or on XX cores by one of the commands:

 .. code-block:: console